nelinory/WMC7-DishNetwork-Guide/README.md

 ### Known Limitations
 - Close captioning is not supported on Hauppauge Colossus 01414 PCI card.
 It is a driver limitation not a hardware one - Hauppauge never implemented support for it.
+<p align="right"><a href="https://github.com/nelinory/WMC7-DishNetwork-Guide#toc">Back to toc</a></p>

 ### Hardware Used
 - ASRock FM2A75M-DGS, 8GB RAM, AMD A10-5700 (no HDMI out, using DVI-D to HDMI dongle)
-- AVS Gear HA-IR01SV Infrared MCE remote with receiver (http://newegg.com)
+- AVS Gear HA-IR01SV Infrared MCE remote with receiver: http://newegg.com
 - Dish Network VIP 211k (model VIP 211z **WILL NOT WORK** for this setup, we need component output from the receiver)
-- Hauppauge WinTV-quadHD PCI Express TV Tuner Card 1609 (http://newegg.com)
+- Hauppauge WinTV-quadHD PCI Express TV Tuner Card 1609: http://newegg.com
-- Hauppauge Colossus 01414 PCI (Colossus v1) (http://ebay.com) – comes with IR blaster and looks like this:
+- Hauppauge Colossus 01414 PCI (Colossus v1): http://ebay.com – comes with IR blaster and looks like this:
 <p align="center"><img src="https://github.com/nelinory/WMC7-DishNetwork-Guide/blob/master/Images/ColossusCard.png" alt="colossus_card" width="450"/></p>
 <p align="right"><a href="https://github.com/nelinory/WMC7-DishNetwork-Guide#toc">Back to toc</a></p>

 ### Drivers Used
 > **Note:** <br/> All provided download links are from Hauppauge website.
-Hauppauge driver downloads seems to be hosted on amazon.
+Hauppauge driver downloads seems to be hosted on Amazon AWS cloud.

 ##### Hauppauge WinTV-quadHD PCI
 - Support page: http://www.hauppauge.com/pages/support/support_quadhd.html